noi-techpark/odh-docs/source/applist.rst

 * https://mobility.meran.eu.
-This web site is the first example of a Mobility-as-a-Service application; it includes real-time information of multiple mobility services, like public transportation, places of interests, car sharing services, parking lots, ans more.
+This web site is the first example of a Mobility-as-a-Service application; it includes real-time information of multiple mobility services, like public transportation, places of interests, car sharing services, parking lots, and more in the city of Merano/Meran.

+* https://mobility.bz.it/ This web site is the counterpart of the previous one for the city of Bolzano/Bozen.

 * https://parking.bz.it.
-A web site that displays the real-tim parking availability of off-street parking lots in South Tyrol.
+A web site that displays the real-time parking availability of off-street parking lots in South Tyrol.
 On mobile devices, it can also show directions from your current position to the chosen parking lot.